 Considerations should also be given to the requirement to mark it and to the reporting and marking of those hazards that are drifting (see Appendix A).

 Marking DRIFting wreckage

-There are several possible methods that could be used to mark drifting wreckage, depending on the best solution in a case by case scenario in accordance with appropriated IALA
+There are several possible methods that could be used to mark drifting wreckage, depending on the best solution in a case-by-case scenario in accordance with appropriated IALA Maritime Buoyage System.

+Marking can be either by physical or electronic means, further information can be found in IALA guidance documents on use of Mobile AtoN (MAtoN) and the Response Plan for the Marking of New Wrecks.

 Monitoring and reporting